 A portion of the settlement funds will be used to invest in electric vehicle charging stations around Minnesota.
 Our planned investment in EV fast-charging stations along highway corridors in Greater Minnesota will expand the statewide charging network by more than 2,500 miles.

-Learn more about our initiative to reduce transportation emissions.
+Learn more about our initiatives to reduce transportation emissions.

 To support EV use and increase access to this cleaner technology, Minnesota needs a statewide charging network to fuel EVs — not just in the Twin Cities metro area.
 That’s why the MPCA is using funds from Minnesota’s share of the national Volkswagen (VW) settlement to build charging infrastructure across the state.